guardian/open-module/README.md

-email-renderer
+open-module
 ==============

 This app the html for the guardian open community iframes.

-## Running the email renderer
+## Running

 This is a Python appengine application.
 Grab the source and then run the dev appserver provided in the Google appengine SDK.
-From within the email renderer's directory and assuming you have the linux tools in your home directory:
+From within the open-modules  and assuming you have the linux tools in your home directory:

     ~/linux-dev/google_appengine/dev_appserver.py . --port=8888